 April 16, 2013

-Flint’s city councils voted 7-1 to join the Karegnondi Water Authority (KWA) Eager to save money.
+Flint’s city councils voted 7-1 to join the Karegnondi Water Authority (KWA).
+Eager to save money.
 A new pipeline project will deliver water from Lake Huron, ending its contract with Detroit.
-With the city council’s recommendation, State Treasurer Andy Dillon authorized Flint to switch where the water begins drawing from the Flint River.
+With the city council’s recommendation, State Treasurer Andy Dillon authorized Flint to switch from where the water begins drawing from the Flint River.

 April 2014